-SDLCformsconsists of five optional packages, Starter, SmallBiz, JumpStart, Professional, and Ultimate, which are available in a wide-range of forms that let you start out small by expanding your existing processes to leap ahead into a new comprehensive methodology without the pain of endless hours of discussion, trial and error, and hundreds of thousands of dollars of consultant's costs.
+SDLCforms consists of five optional packages, Starter, SmallBiz, JumpStart, Professional, and Ultimate, which are available in a wide-range of forms that let you start out small by expanding your existing processes to leap ahead into a new comprehensive methodology without the pain of endless hours of discussion, trial and error, and hundreds of thousands of dollars of consultant's costs.

-4.2 Description of Forms and Templates
+3.2 Description of Forms and Templates

-The following tables provide a description of the forms and templates by phase and documentation within the SDLC phases.
-Use and completion of the various forms is dependent upon project complexity, management's work philosophy, auditing requirements, and government laws and
+The following table provides an overview of each phase and a description of the forms and templates in the phase and documentation within the SDLC phases.
+Use and completion of the various forms is dependent upon project complexity, management's work philosophy, auditing requirements, and government regulations.

-4.3 Project Concept/ Initiation Phase
+3.3 Project Concept/ Initiation Phase